-A delicious light lasagna with leftover turkey, vegetables and a skinny cream cheese and cottage cheese sauce.
+A delicious and light leftover turkey lasagna with vegetables and a skinny cheese sauce, this is a great leftover turkey pasta recipe.

 During those times it was mostly vegetarian with lots of different veggies like carrots, peppers, broccoli and even kohlrabi once.
 But then, like with many recipes we love at one point or another, we kind of forgot about it.

 Lasagna with leftover turkey and cream cheese